 Winter Study can be a time for sophomores, juniors, and seniors to pursue independent projects of their own design in close collaboration with a faculty or staff member.
 Winter Study Independent Projects (99s) promote student exploration and can help students connect their academic interests to real world issues.

-Students should submit their Winter Study 99 proposals no later than October 2, 2023 by 11:59 pm.
-Some departments may have earlier deadlines, so students should meet with their faculty sponsors as soon as possible.
+Students should submit their Winter Study 99 proposals no later than October 2, 2024 by 11:59 pm.
+Some departments may have earlier deadlines, so students should meet with their sponsors as soon as possible.

-Faculty sponsors should complete the online recommendation form, also due October 2, 2023 by 11:59 pm.
+Sponsors should complete the online recommendation form, also due October 2, 2024 by 11:59 pm.

 Discovery Projects: The aim of discovery projects is to enable students to explore topics of interest or to lay the ground work for a future research project.
 The typical discovery project will be on campus, under consultation with the sponsor.